codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 </p>

 4) We want to represent **position** in a way that tokens with similar **relative** position have similar **positional encoding**

+### Position-wise Feed-Forward Network

+Position wise just means each position is multiplied by a matrix.
+Usually a layer of a neural network is (batch_size, hidden_size) which is multiplied by (hidden_size, hidden_size) to get the next layer

 ## BERT (Bidirectional Encoder Representation from Transformer)